KevinMGranger/cargo-pando/README.md

 This makes it easy to:

 - Test your index while you interactively stage changes, to make sure each commit passes.
-- Create one directory per toolchain version to test all of them at once (in parallel, even (TODO))
+- Create one directory per toolchain version to test all of them at once (in parallel)

 # Stability